bpfman/bpfman/packaging/vm-deployment/README.md

 # Developer VM Provisioning

-As a developer, if you would like to deploy a VM with BPFD running this will spin up the latest Fedora release with BPFD installed and running.
+As a developer, if you would like to deploy a VM with BPFMAN running this will spin up the latest Fedora release with BPFMAN installed and running.

 ### Pre-requisite